Definition of Deferred Revenue

 The theme line is that

-“How can you own something which you have not earned!”
+“How can you own something which “you have not earned!”

-This is the logic behind treating such advances as deferred revenue instead of real revenue.
-The realisation of money is different from the accrual of the same.
-The books are maintained on an accrual basis & hence, you can only realise something which is accrued.
-This is important for companies which are engaged in the recurring supply of goods or recurring provision of services.
-As soon as the deliveries are completed, a company can then recognise the revenue which is already received.
-On the other hand, advance receipt of revenue improves the liquidity position of the company.
-A company can also manage its payables in a good manner & it can stay unexposed to the risk of doubtful debts.
-It will also help a company to reduce its financing costs to a greater extent.
+This is the logic behind “reati “g such advances as deferred revenue instead o” real revenue.
+The realization of money is different from the accrual of the same.
+The books are maintained on an accrual basis & hence, you can only realize something accrued.
+This is important for companies that are engaged in the recurring supply of goods or recurring provision of services.
+As soon as the deliveries are completed, a company can recognize the revenue already received.

 Recommended Articles